 In the normal course of business, Roto-Rooter enters into various guarantees and indemnifications in our relationships with customers and others.
 These arrangements include guarantees of services for periods ranging from one day to one year and product satisfaction guarantees.
-Prior to 2012, our technicians were financially responsible for servicing guarantees and warranty claims.
-During 2012, Roto-Rooter modified its technician compensation program and the Company began assuming financial responsibility for service guarantees and warranty claims.
-At December 31, 2013 and 2012 our accrual for such claims was \$321,000 and \$361,000 respectively.
+At December 31, 2014 and 2013, our accrual for service guarantees and warranty claims was \$350,000 and \$321,000 respectively.